 Current and former students who attended Central after 1982 have access to unofficial transcripts via MyCentral.
 The Registrar's Office does not issue unofficial transcripts.
 Students can access their unofficial transcript by logging into MyCentral.
 Once logged in, go to the "Student Services" tab, “UCM Student Records”, and then choose "Unofficial Transcript".
-You can ignore the two drop down boxes, unless you do only want to see one level of coursework.
+The two drop down boxes may be ignored, unless those selections are pertinent to the search.
 The information at the top of the document varies depending on if you choose “official” or “unofficial”, but please note, both versions are unofficial.
 Coursework information is the same on both versions.

-Unofficial transcripts do not indicate whether or not you have earned a degree.
+Unofficial transcripts do not indicate whether or a degree has been awarded.
 Degrees earned are posted only to official transcripts.
 Dean's List designation will show with applicable semesters.